DirectiveAthena/Documentation/Content/Programming/AthenaLib/Documentation/Strongly Typed/Strongly Typed.md

 - Stores the function's arguments on function define, and not again on function call.

 *decorator* AthenaLib.StronglyTyped.**StronglyTypedMethod()**: ^caee6b
 - Uses the method's variables' annotations to match the used variables to the corresponding type.
-Will throw a [[#^20fa43|StrongError]] on mismatch.
+Will throw a `AssertionError` on mismatch.
 - Negates the `self` of a method in the above mentioned check.
 - Stores the method's arguments on method define, and not again on method call.